 We know that enzyme activity in this family of enzymes is widely controlled by genetic polymorphisms.
 One group, the CYP1 enzymes, is important in estrogen metabolism.
 CYP1A1/1A2 enzymes catalyze the 2-hydroxylation of estrogens, while the CYP1B1 catalyze the 4-hydroxylation of estrogens.1 Since 4-hydroxyestradiol may play a role in estrogen-related cancers, for example, via the production of free radicals, overactivation of this pathway may be involved in carcinogenesis.

 Estrogen dominance is a condition where excess estrogen and estrogen-metabolites flood the body.
 It is related to liver detoxification and can also be caused by dysbiosis.
 An excess of bacteria in the gut expressing the beta-glucuronidase enzyme leads to cleavage of the water-soluble anchor on estrogen metabolites that allows them to be secreted through the bile into the digestive tract for elimination, thereby allowing estrogen to be released and get reabsorbed into the body.

 If we consider breast cancer a condition linked to estrogen dominance, then it is easy to understand how supporting detoxification through the liver in these patients is of great benefit to reestablishing hormonal balance.
 Other conditions of estrogen-dominance (progesterone deficiency) that may benefit from this include prostate cancer, fibrocystic breast disease, a shortened menstrual cycle with spotting, and weight or water retention.
-Additionally, patients on hormone therapies, such as pharmaceutical estrogens or progestins, bio-identical hormone therapy, and oral contraceptives, may also benefit from detoxification support.
+Additionally, patients on hormone therapies, such as pharmaceutical estrogens or progestins, bio-identical hormone therapy, or oral contraceptives, may also benefit from detoxification support.